 The strongest sub-markets in Tucson are the Northwest and Downtown markets.
 As the downtown and northwest markets have around 3% vacancy we will watch as demand grows further North into Marana with new construction and further south towards the airport and Vail, effectively filling already vacant buildings to the South and East.
 Airport and Palo Verde area activity is much stronger than this time last year.
 Rates in the Palo Verde market have already jumped from $.50 MG to $.60 MG within one year.

-Tucson continued to experience full employment, ending February at a 4.5% unemployment rate and adding 5,400 jobs over the past year.
-Meanwhile, manufacturing employers struggle to find skilled manufacturing labor.
+Tucson continued to experience strong employment, ending September at a 4.7% unemployment rate.
+Meanwhile, manufacturing, logistics, and construction employers struggle to find skilled manufacturing labor.

 -Raytheon announced a merger with United Technologies which will be the largest defense merger in US history